sg893052/sonic-buildimage/templates/SONiC Design Doc Template.md

 Which UI's will be provided for the feature?
 How will those UI's be implemented.
 Options might be:
 - "Old" SONiC CLI (as of 201904 release)
-- New SONiC Management Framework (Broadcom-provided in 201908 and beyond)
+- New SONiC Management Framework (Broadcom-provided in 201908 and beyond).
+CLI commands should be implemented in the SONiC IS-CLI within the KLISH framework.
+Any exceptions to this should be highlighted for discussion.
+- Commands should be added in the appropriate manner, including:
+--  Command modes
+-- Authorization
+-- Following IS-CLI syntax (incl "no" form)
+-- Usage / Help string
+-- Command line completion options
+-- Error messages
+-- Proper show output formats

-- Use/extend existing non-SONiC UI (e.g. FRR)
+- [Use/extend] existing non-SONiC UI ([e.g.] FRR)

 ### 1.1.3 Scalability Requirements
 key scaling factors